fedepujol/cosmos.nvim/README.md

 ### Why lush?

 This repo was originally based on [vim-felipec](https://github.com/felipec/vim-felipec), and I didn’t like a few things:

 - Ruby dependency script
 - Not having an interactive feedback on how the theme was looking

-Lush comes and checks all of my needs (for now).